isomerpages/moe-compassvalepri/_parents/Sexuality Education Programme.md

 #### **Overview of Compassvale Primary School's Sexuality Education Programme For 2022**

 4\.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools) **broken link** for more information on the scope of Sexuality Education in the school curriculum.
+You may click [[here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach)] for more information on the scope of Sexuality Education in the school curriculum.

 5\.
 The subjects that incorporate topics on sexuality include:<br>
 a.
 Science<br>